DoubleCouponDay/stickle/README.md

 Docker provides a package manager for retrieving the latest updates to the Rusty Compiler.
 You can download it from the Linux Build Pipeline but you will need to maintain that installation manually.
 With Docker, simply run `docker pull ghcr.io/plc-lang/rusty:master` to retrieve the latest updates.

+`stdlib` still needs to be maintained manually but the compiler engineer has signalled in future it will be bundled into the docker image.

 ## TODO

-- Link the structured text with stdlib and get the unit test running.
+- Develop the example unit test further.

 - Develop rough glue code for converting ST to Omron XML.